|Find the best surf spots||

 Most take offs are a free fall, its a typical slab to start off and then peels with a ledgy barrel. if you dont make the take off then you get punished on the reef as its very powerful and breaks on a foot of water when its big. best to surf at 3-4ft.

-An amazing place to surf with cliff views and an array of sea life that passes by (whales, dolphins, sharks). definately a good weekend trip and if the conditions are not quite right then take the rods and get some fish. cheers!
+An amazing place to surf with cliff views and an array of sea life that passes by (hump back whales, dolphins, sharks, orca whales and seals). definately a good weekend trip.
+It is a wild place where the heaving and almost unrideable (over 3 feet) reef waiting to tear your face off is the least of your worries when in the water at this sketchy peice of the NSW coast.
+If the conditions are not quite right then take the rods and get some fish. cheers!

 You can edit this page to correct errors or add new information.
 If you have any problems regarding this page, Send us feedback.